“Sing Heav’nly Muse, that on the secret top Of Oreb, or of Sinai, didst inspire “. (1.6-7)John Milton, Paradise Lost.

 We all have a muse.
 My muse is different than yours.
 We can decide how we see it or if we see it, at all.

 I know that I have felt a deep connection to my muse during painting, writing, and meditation and that my muse is a force that connects me to this vast, limitless universal well of creative inspiration.
 I often wake up from hours of creative work and look at my painting, poem, or writing and wonder how it happened.
 This deep level of consciousness is there and available for all of us to tap into.
-I think that it’s our job to learn how to tap into our muse and be open enough within ourselves to receive Her guidance.
+I think that it’s our job to learn how to tap into our muse and be open enough within ourselves to receive Her or His guidance.

 Rather than waiting around for an idea to show up or for my muse to appear and drop off some really good inspiration, I have discovered a variety of ways to connect with Her that work better, such as the ones that I am about to share with you.